 - You may stay in the hospital for 1 to 3 days after your surgery.

 - While there, you may receive physical therapy to help keep the muscles around your shoulder from getting stiff.

 - Before you go home, the physical therapist will teach you how to move your arm around by using your other (good) arm to help.

-- Your arm will need to be in a sling for 2 - 6 weeks with no active movement and 3 months before strengthening.
-It will be around 4 - 6 months of recovery.
+- Your arm will need to be in a sling for 2 to 6 weeks with no active movement and 3 months before strengthening.
+It will be around 4 to 6 months of recovery.

 - Follow any instructions you are given about how to care for your shoulder at home.
 This includes activities that you should not do.

 - You will be given instructions on shoulder exercises to do at home.
 Follow these instructions exactly.
 Doing the exercises in a wrong way can injure your new shoulder.